Veľké Ludince

 Veľké Ludince (Nagyölved) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1282.

 Geography

 The village lies at an altitude of 182 metres and covers an area of 31.804 km2.
 It has a population of about 1,685 people.

+Population

 Ethnicity

-The village is about 83% Magyar, 16% Slovak and 1% Gypsy.
+The village is about 83% Magyar, 16% Slovak and 1% Romani.

 Facilities

 The village has a public library a gym and football pitch.